Cubeir/Vanilla-RTX-App/README.md

 - `Wipe / Hard reset (Hold Shift + Reset)`
   Wipes all of app's storage, as well as any temporary data, including: cache timestamps (like update check cooldowns), tuning options, cached pack locations or game locations, DLSS and BetterRTX catalogues, PSA messages, and more..., then restarts the app.
-  Effectively making it as if the app was just freshly installed on your system, removing all traces in a way that Windows settings' "reset" button doesn't.
+  Effectively making it as if the app was just freshly installed on your system, removing all traces in the most comprehensive way.

 ## Miscellaneous